yehia67/documentation/trinity/0.1/how-to-guides/create-deep-link.md

     You currently can't add spaces to the message in deep links.
     :::

 To test your deep link, copy and paste the link into a browser's address bar.
+Trinity will open and you will see the completed transaction fields.